deeprob/16p12_WGS_project/1_secondary_variants_on_clinical_outcomes/README.md

 Trends of increased phenotypic severity and accumulation of secondary variants over multiple generations of deletion carriers.

 ## Family history
+*1_anova.R*: TODO: find the location *2_annova_heatmap.R*: TODO find the location *3_FH_t-test.Rmd*: Significance test to compare rare variant burden in probands with family history and no family history.
+*4_heatmap_ttest.R*: Heatmap of above.
+Figure reference (3C, S2E)
+*11_ttest_family_history.R*: TODO: find the location *12_heatmap_ttest_family_history.R*: TODO: find the location

-## Neuronal Effects
+# Neuronal Effects
+Enrichment of secondary variant genes in various other studies or database.

+## Disease gene set enrichment
-0_disease_gene_set_enrichment.Rmd: Neuronal gene set enrichment of secondary variants
+*0_disease_gene_set_enrichment.Rmd*: Check enrichment of secondary variants in annotated disease genes for autism, schizophrenia etc.  Figure reference (S3A).

+## Brain tissue stage enrichment
+*1_expression_timeline_annotations.py*: Get the rare variant genes expressed at different developmental points in brain tissue.

+*2_fishers_exact.Rmd*: Calculates fisher's exact OR and p-values for each reltaionship-region-time-type set.

+*3_plot_enrichment.py*: Plot enrichment of different variant types by regions.

+*4_proband_enrichments_only.py*: Plot enrichment of different variant types by regions in probands only.
+Figure reference (S3B).

+## Neuronal class enrichment
-1_download_allen_data.sh: Download sc-rnaseq data from allen brain institute
+*1_download.sh*: Download sc-rnaseq data from allen brain institute

-2_prepare_scrna_data.py: script to prepare sc-rna data
+*2_prepare_scrna_data.py*: binarizes sc-rna data after normalizing

-3a_fishers_exact.py: run fishers exact to check for enrichment of secondary variants in python
+*3a_fishers_exact.py*: run fishers exact to check for enrichment of secondary variants in python

-3b_fishers_exact_r_subclass.R: run fishers exact to check for enrichment of neuronal subclass on secondary variants in R
+*3b_fishers_exact_r_subclass.R*: run fishers exact to check for enrichment of neuronal subclass on secondary variants in R

 3b_fishers_exact_r_superclass.R: run fishers exact to check for enrichment of neuronal superclass on secondary variants in R

-3b_fishers_exact_r.R: run fishers exact to check for enrichment of secondary variants in R
+*3b_fishers_exact_r.R*: run fishers exact to check for enrichment of secondary variants in R

-4_all_coding_only.py: run fishers exact to check for enrichment of secondary variants in python for coding variants only
+*4_all_coding_only.py*: run fishers exact to check for enrichment of secondary variants in python for coding variants only

-4a_make_barplot.py: Bar plot of odds ration
+*4a_make_barplot.py: Bar plot of odds ration

-4b_make_forest_plot_combined.py: Forest plot of above
+*4b_make_forest_plot_combined.py*: Forest plot of above.
+Figure reference (3D)

-4b_make_forest_plot.py: Forest plot of above
+*4b_make_forest_plot.py*: Forest plot of above

+## LCL DE Enrichment
+*0_rnaseq_enrichment.Rmd*: Secondary variant gene enrichment within LCL DE genes.
+Figure reference (3E)

+## Gene network enrichment
+*1_download.sh*: Download data for 3q29 network.

+*2_get_network_metrics.py*: Get network degree of the loeuf genes.

+*3_figure_degree.py*: Plot the network degree distribution of loeuf genes.

+*4_prepare_variants_estonia.py*: Prepare variants for the estonia cohort.

+*5a_simulation_by_phenotype.py*: Simulate the distribution of genes falling within various network degree bins by phenotype.

+*5b_simlulations_by_cohort.py*: Simulate the distribution of genes falling within various network degree bins by cohort.

+*6_simulation_ztest.py*: Simulate the distribution of genes falling within various network degree bins by cohort and add z-scores.

+*7_simulation_boxplots.py*: Boxplots of the simulation for all cohort.
+Figure reference (3F, S3C)